 Murray was famous for his consistency during the early and middle parts of his career, hence his nickname Steady Eddie, hitting at least 25 home runs each year through 1985 and batting at least .280 each year through 1986.
 He was so consistent that from 1981 to 1984 his OPS+ was the same each year at 156.

 Murray played more games at first base than anyone in major league history.
-What makes it even more remarkable is that as a rookie, he was relegated to being the designated hitter because veteran Lee May was entrenched at first base; he even played a few games at third base early in the 1978 season before manager Earl Weaver decided he was the Orioles' first baseman of the future.
+What makes it even more remarkable is that as a rookie in 1977, he was relegated to being the designated hitter because veteran Lee May was entrenched at first base; he even played a few games at third base early in the 1978 season before manager Earl Weaver decided he was the Orioles' first baseman of the future.
 Murray was rarely out of the line-up, as from ages 21 through 40 he played in 150 or more games in all but one season unaffected by a work-stoppage (137 games in 1986).
 Cal Ripken, Jr. referred to Murray's work ethic in his speech on the occasion of his 2,131st consecutive game played.
-During his on-field speech, Ripken cited the influence of four individuals: his mother, father, wife and Eddie Murray:
+During his on-field speech, Ripken cited the influence of four individuals: his mother, his father, his wife, and Eddie Murray:

 "... when I got to the big leagues, there was a man - Eddie Murray - who showed me how to play this game, day in and day out.
 I thank him for his example and for his friendship.
 I was lucky to have him as my teammate for the years we were together."

 This respect by teammates contrasts with his reputation with the media, which was not very good during his playing career.
 Murray was a very private man who was reluctant to speak to the press after being burned by the media when he was a young player, and journalists resented his unwillingness to supply them with a quote or two.